 If you are looking for a perfect getaway and peaceful place filled with sun and forest than our Inn is a perfect place for you!
 Tucked away in the heart of the Highlands in North Carolina is a location of our 1996 founded peace of heaven.
 Our location is in the cool elevations of the Blue Ridge Mountains and less than an hour from the Great Smokey Mountains.
 It is an ideal spot to stay in Highlands, nestled in the cool elevations of the Blue Ridge Mountains, close to town, yet so peaceful and quiet.

 We are a silly pair of old traveler that spent years abroad and we used our experience and created this place so it can be a home for every visitor.
 We traveled around the globe but we spent the most time in the Mediterranean where we felt in love with small towns, little fisherman villages, organic farms, untouched nature, and the warmest hospitality in the world.
 We spent the most time in Italy, Croatia, and Greece.
 We learned the ways of making vine, cheese, traditional dishes; but what impacted us the most was untouched nature.
-Hiking in the Alps, visiting national parks, and seeing a million little wonders of Mother Nature like the Blue cave on Bisevo Island in Croatia left us speechless.
+Hiking in the Alps, visiting national parks, and seeing a million little wonders of Mother Nature like the Blue Grotto on Bisevo Island (Croatia, Adriatic sea), that left us speechless.
 Absorbing all those experiences made us create one of our own that we are proudly present in our 4 and ½ Street Inn.

 WHAT TO DO IN 4 and a half Street INN